bedwardly-down/hexo-plugin-schnack/README.md

 <% } %>
 ```

 *Note: some themes will already have most of this in their `article-footer` or `sidebar / widget` sections.
 Copy the `<div>` section exactly like this or Schnack will not appear on your blog.
-If you hit the <F12> key in your browser and see an Unhandled Exception null error in the console tab, you most likely have a typo in the div or your Schnack config section (look below).*
+If you hit the `<F12>` key while in your browser and see an Unhandled Exception null error in the console tab, you most likely have a typo in the div or your Schnack config section (look below).*

 Grab Schnack from [here](https://schnack.cool/) and follow the instructions with some slight modifications: